 A new man stood at the gate.
 “Wailers?”

-As Obadiah approached, he brushed the front of his robe and wiped his face with his palm.
+Obadiah approached, brushing the front of his robe and wiping his face with his palm.
 He huddled with this man for several moments and returned to Gera’s side.
 “My guys are heating water, and I sent your neighbor to buy spices and a shroud.”

 Gera stepped back and tugged at the skin of his throat.
 “Spices?”